Welcome Day

 • Remaining resilient when the going gets tough: techniques for managing stress.

-You’re not alone: creating a strong leadership team
+You're not alone: leading a happy, well-governed organisation

 CEOs are in a unique position, with no direct peers within their organisation, and accountability to both the Board of Trustees and to the staff team.
 Being a CEO can be a lonely place without the right support network.